8 common questions from renters

 Am I covered under my landlord’s insurance?

 Usually, no. Your landlord will have their own insurance for the rental property as well as for whatever contents they have in that rental.
-This doesn’t include cover for you or your belongings, so you will need to take out your own insurance.
+However, this doesn’t include cover for you or your belongings, so you will need to take out your own insurance.

 Let's get things sorted